hbavaria/att-cdo-enablement-labs/Labs/1_Data_Warehouse_Optimization/README.md

 1. From the Hamburger menu in the top left, go to `Query workspace` where you will be executing SQL queries.
    ![alt text](./attachments/image-5.png)

-2. Create schema for Netezza offload and tables in watsonx.data iceberg catalog where you will offload data on transactions from Netezza `EQUITY_TRANSACTIONS`.
+2. Create Schema and Tables for Netezza Offload - This is the heading of the section.
+In this step, you'll create a schema in the Watsonx.data Iceberg catalog to offload transaction data from the Netezza's EQUITY_TRANSACTIONS table.

+Open your env.txt file and locate the following environment variables:

+SCHEMA_DWH_OFFLOAD
+WXD_BUCKET

-   - Modify the SQL command below with your `<SCHEMA_DWH_OFFLOAD>` and `WXD_BUCKET` values in your environment file and paste into the `Query Workspace` (values should be unique accross Cloud Account so you will have a different one).
+Modify the SQL command below by replacing the placeholders <SCHEMA_DWH_OFFLOAD> and <WXD_BUCKET> with the actual values from your environment file.

+⚠️ These values are unique across IBM Cloud accounts, so your values will differ from others.

+Paste the updated SQL command into the Query Workspace and execute it.

-   - For the bootcamp, the convention for <SCHEMA*DWH_OFFLOAD> is `netezza_offload*<YourName_First3LettersOfSurname>`
+For consistency during the lab, use the following format for your schema name: netezza_offload_<YourName_First3LettersOfSurname>

 ```sql
 CREATE SCHEMA IF NOT EXISTS iceberg_catalog.<SCHEMA_DWH_OFFLOAD> WITH (location = 's3a://<WXD_BUCKET>/<SCHEMA_DWH_OFFLOAD>');